Kai-Cheng-WU/ECSE422/README.md

 The first one is a greedy by cost approach.
 First, we generate the MST by using Kruskal like in class.
 We ordered from smallest cost to highest cost and we create a MST without redundancy.
 After that, we decided to augment by always going with the one with the best cost.

 The second one is a greedy by reliability approach.
 First, we generate the MST by using Kruskal like in class.
-We ordered from highest reliability to lowest reliability and we create a MST without redundancy.
-After that, we decided to augment by always going with the one with the best reliability.
+From the MST, we compute the reliability of all possible graph with one additional edge and pick the best one and continue to expand it.
+We then iteratively augment the graph until we reach the maximum cost limit.

 The third one is a greed by best reliability to cost approach.
 First, we generate the MST by using Kruskal like in class.
 We ordered from highest to lowest reliability and we create a MST without redundancy.
 After, we decided to augment by the best one with reliability to cost ratio.